 The statements of cash flows present summarized sources and uses of funds for the Project.
 Cash flows from operating activities generally represent the results of licensing and operating the Project, exclusive of interest income and expense.
-Cash flows from capital and related financing and investing activities generally reflect the incurrence of debt obligations, the subsequent investment of debt proceeds in the Project, periodic principal and interest payments on the debt and earnings on investments.
+Cash flows from capital and related financing and investing activities generally reflect the incurrence of debt obligations, the subsequent investment of debt proceeds in the Project, periodic principal and interest payments on the debt, right-to-use building expenditures and earnings on investments.